mattermost/docs/source/deployment/guest-accounts.rst

 2. Navigate to **Main Menu > Invite People**.
 This is a new invitation option that combines inviting guests and members and consolidates **Send Email**, **Get Team Invite Link**, and **Add Members to the Team**.
 3. Select **Invite Guests**.
 4. Enter the guest’s email address.
-5. Choose the channels the guest can join.
+5. Choose the channels the guest can join (excluding managed teams).
 6. (Optional) Enter a custom message.

 .. image:: ../images/Guest_Invite_Screen.png